-- an individual who is a citizen or resident of the United States, - an entity that is classified as a corporation and is organized under the law of the United States, any state thereof or the District of Columbia or is otherwise treated as a domestic corporation, - an estate the income of which is subject to U.S. Federal income taxation regardless of its source or - a trust if (1) a court within the United States is able to exercise primary supervision over the administration of the trust, and one or more United States persons have the authority to control all substantial decisions of the trust, or (2) the trust was in existence on August 20, 1996 and properly elected to continue to be treated as a United States person.
+- an individual who is a citizen or resident of the United States, - an entity that is classified as a corporation and is organized under the law of the United States, any state thereof or the District of Columbia or is otherwise treated as a domestic corporation, - an estate the income of which is subject to U.S. Federal income taxation regardless of its source or - a trust if (1) a court within the United States is able to exercise primary supervision over the administration of the trust, and one or more "United States persons" (within the meaning of Section 7701(a)(30) of the Internal Revenue Code) have the authority to control all substantial decisions of the trust, or (2) the trust was in existence on August 20, 1996 and properly elected to continue to be treated as a United States person.